Mahatma Gandhi National Rural Employment Guarantee Act, 2005: Criticism

+— Prime Minister Narendra Modi, February 2015.
+Environment Sciences says the true story, i.e. revival of the Water Table (ref Ministry of Rural Development).

 A major criticism of the MGNREGA is that a lot of money disbursed by the government gets siphoned off by middlemen, thus leaving a number of MGNREGA workers either with unpaid wages or less than standard wages.
 In Mahuadand, Jharkhand, most of the people who had worked under the MGNREGA did not get paid, while some either got paid less than stipulated or were given 5 kg of rice by private contractors instead.
 Following allegations of corruption in the scheme, the NDA government ordered a re-evaluation of MNREGA in 2015.
-Between 2017 and 2021 about 1000 crore of funds were stolen in the form of bribes, ghost accounts and fake material rates.
+Between 2017 and 2021 about 1000 crore of funds were stolen in the form of bribes, ghost accounts and fake material rates (loss rate is 0.4% p.a.).
 However there are proponents that claim NREGA is relatively successful in reducing corruption.

 Another criticism of NREGA is that it is making agriculture less profitable.
 Landholders often oppose it on these grounds.
-The big farmer's point of view can be summed up as follows: landless labourers are lazy and they don't want to work on farms as they can get money without doing anything at NREGA worksites; farmers may have to sell their land, thereby laying foundation for the corporate farming.
+The big farmer's point of view can be summed up as follows: landless labourers are lazy and they don't want to work on farms as they can get money without doing anything at NREGA worksites; farmers may have to sell their land, thereby laying foundation for the corporate farming..
+Farm workers earn twice as much per day (breakfast, lunch and samosa & tea included), as the workers on NREGA workssites.

 Economists like Jagdish Bhagwati and Arvind Panagariya have described NREGA as "an inefficient instrument of shifting income to the poor" – the general notion being that it takes five rupees to transfer one rupee to NREGA workers.
+This may be an exaggeration of consultancies, reviews and analysis, and needs to be verified by the National Institute of Rural Development (Hyderabad), and compared with green renovation of the parks in urban India.
 Economists including Surjit Bhalla have termed it as unsuccessful suggesting that schemes such as the NREGA need to be junked, saying that any scheme with 85 percent leakages can't be proclaimed to be "working successfully".

 Issues related to delayed/inadequate wage payments persist in the programme’s implementation.

+In the Economic Survey of 2025-2026, the government argued that there has been around 53% decline in the demand for MGNREGA jobs between 2020 and 2025, implying that the scheme has been becoming irrelevant.
+But this could be due to base effect as 2020 saw covid crisis and a subsequent high subscription for MGNREGA jobs following the lockdown in other sectors.
+Following this the new scheme VB-G RAM G has replaced MGNREGA in December 2025.